Rainbow capitalism: Neighborhoods

 These processes are especially evident in the dynamics of gay neighborhoods, which attracted LGBT people with their affordability and the social security provided by living with other sexual minorities.
 These neighborhoods, after decreasing social stigma made them "trendy", then gradually underwent the gentrification process.
 Rising prices expelled the LGBT population that could not afford the new expenses.
 An increasingly specialized market developed around the LGBT community in parallel with these other events.
 This market specifically developed around the needs of the LGBT community, selling services and products exclusively designed to meet their needs.
 Different companies and firms in turn began incorporating the defense of LGBT rights into their company policies and codes of conduct, and even financing LGBT events.

 This kind of sociosexual relations appraisement is characteristic of gay modelling, which has its origin in the companies' new formation of a concentrated sexual market through rainbow capitalism:

 Response

-Politicians
+Republican response

 In the United States, Republican politicians have criticized corporations for taking stances in favor of LGBT rights.
 Florida Governor Ron DeSantis and other Republicans criticized Disney for being "woke" after it challenged the Florida Parental Rights in Education Act in 2022.